Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: Kernelization Algorithm for

-If the graph $G$ is $K_{h'}$-minor free then the irrelevant vertex rule will be used in a recursive fashion.
+For the proofs of Lemmas~\ref{lem:newperspectivequasi} and~\ref{lem:newperspectiveHminor} we will introduce a reduction rule that removes irrelevant vertices.
+If the graph $G$ is $K_{h'}$-minor-free then the irrelevant vertex rule will be used in a recursive fashion.
 In each recursive step it is used in order to reduce the treewidth of torsos and hence also the entire graph.
 Then the graph is split in two pieces and the procedure is applied recursively to the two pieces.
-In the bottom of the recursion when the graph becomes smaller but still big enough then we apply Lemma~\ref{lem:fiidomset} on it and obtain an equivalent instance.
+In the leaf of the recursion tree when the graph becomes smaller but still big enough then we apply Lemma~\ref{lem:fiidomset} on it and obtain an equivalent instance.

 Let $G$ be a graph given with its tree-decomposition $(M,\Psi)$ as described in Theorem~\ref{thm:structure theorem}, and $\tau(t)$ be one of its torsos.
 Let $S$ be a dominating set of $G$, and $Z_t=A$, $|A|\leq h$, be the set of apices of $\tau(t)$.
 The reduction rule essentially ``preserves'' all dominating sets of size at most $|S|$ in $G$, without introducing any new ones.
 To describe the reduction rule we need several definitions.
 The first step in our reduction rule is to classify different subsets $A'$ of $A$ into feasible and infeasible sets.
 The intuition behind the definition is that a subset $A'$ of $A$ is feasible if there exists a set $D$ in $G$ of size at most $|S|+1$ such that $D$ dominates all but $S$ and $D \cap A = A'$.
 However, we cannot test in polynomial time whether such a set $D$ exists.
-We will therefore say that a subset $A'$ of $A$ is {\em feasible} if the $2$-approximation for \tDS \, on $H$-minor-free graphs~\cite{DemaineHaj05,FominLRS10} outputs a set $D$ of size at most $2(|S|+2)$ such that $D$ dominates $V(G) \setminus (A \cup S)$ and $D \cap A = A'$.
-Observe that if such a set $D$ of size at most $|S|+1$ exists then $A'$ is surely feasible, while if no such set $D$ of size at most $2|S|+2$ exists, then $A'$ is surely not feasible.
+We will therefore say that a subset $A'$ of $A$ is {\em feasible} if the $\eta(H)$-approximation for \tDS \, (Lemma~\ref{lemma:approximation}) outputs a set $D$ of size at most $\eta(H)(|S|+2)$ such that $D$ dominates $V(G) \setminus (A \cup S)$ and $D \cap A = A'$.
+Observe that if such a set $D$ of size at most $|S|+1$ exists then $A'$ is surely feasible in the first sense, while if no such set $D$ of size at most $\eta(H)(|S|+2)$ exists, then $A'$ is surely not feasible (again in the first sense).
 We will frequently use this in our arguments.
 Let us remark that there always exists a feasible set $A' \subseteq A$.
 In particular, $A' = S \cap A$ is feasible since $S$ dominates $G$.
 For feasible sets $A'$ we will denote by $D(A')$ the set $D$ output by the approximation algorithm.